So you’ve decided that your brand needs to connect with your audience in a way that’s authentic and long-lasting.

 Some social media channels have unique features that will allow you to publish different types of content that work to engage your audience.

 For example, Facebook, Instagram, and YouTube all have live video streaming options that allow you to connect with your audience in the moment.

-Don’t forget that you can also take advantage of paid advertising opportunities as part of your niche social media campaign.
+Don’t forget that you can also take advantage of social media paid advertising opportunities as part of your niche marketing efforts.

 5. Create a content calendar.

 Once you know the goal of the campaign and how you will promote content across channels, it’s time to create a social media content calendar.